MichaelWangTW/14848-Cloud-Infrastructure-Design-Analysis-and-Implementation/Course Project/README.md

 7. Go back to your GKE cluster.
 In the cloud shell navigate to ``yaml_template/terminal_config``

 8. The folder contains two YAML file.
 One deploy terminal docker image and one create load balancer.
-Before apply YAML file, go to ``deployment-terminal.yaml`` and change the terminal docker image path to your own docker image path.
+Before apply YAML file, go to ``deployment-terminal.yaml`` and change the terminal docker image path to your own docker image path which you just created.

 9. Execute ``kubectl apply -f .`` under ``yaml_template/terminal_config``
 ![apply terminal](./image/apply_terminal.png)